 Remember that contact with the parents is in no way coparenting.
 Your child is 100 percent yours.
 Contact with the prospective birth parents is one of the essential components of making sure everyone meets their goals in the adoption and that after placement everyone moves forward in a healthy way.

 You likely have many more questions about building a relationship with prospective birth parents.
-Contact us today for free adoption information or call us at 1-800-ADOPTION.
+Contact us today for free adoption information.

 Information available through these links is the sole property of the companies and organizations listed therein.
 America Adoptions, Inc. provides this information as a courtesy and is in no way responsible for its content or accuracy.